ThomasAFink/triple_witching_day_trading_probabilities/README.md

 Conversely, the probability of the market ending negatively is highest in the first week after TWD (70.19%) and lowest in the fourth week (41.67%).

+Really only the first week following TWD is relevant.

 ![image](https://github.com/ThomasAFink/triple_witching_trading_probabilities/blob/main/output/%5EGSPC_combined_data_since_1990.jpg?raw=true)

 ```